 Serving Chateau Siaurac with Wine, Food, Pairing Tips

-Chateau Siaurac is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Siaurac is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Siaurac is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Siaurac is also good when matched with Asian dishes, and rich fish courses like tuna, mushrooms, and pasta.

 The wine of Vray Croix de Gay has been produced in the cellars of Chateau Siaurac for almost 100 years.
 However, appellation laws in Pomerol will change that in 2020.
 From that point forward, only the wine of Chateau Siaurac will be allowed to be made in their cellars.